 One downside of living in Stratford, however, is that residents on average have to contend with a long commute, spending on average 37.85 minutes every day commuting to work.

-Stratford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Stratford doesn't have a public transportation system that people use for their commute.

 The per capita income in Stratford in 2022 was $29,175, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,700 for a family of four.
 However, Stratford contains both very wealthy and poor people as well.
 Stratford also has one of the higher rates of people living in poverty in the nation, with 31.61% of its population below the federal poverty line.